ga-dc/wdi7/feedback/midcourse-feedback-feedback.md

 ## Andy

-- Use more politically correct examples
+- Use more appropriate humor
 - Continue cold calling
-- maintain the track in a lesson plan, try not to go deep into student questions, give answers that aren't too tangential
+- Maintain the track in a lesson plan, try not to go deep into student questions, give answers that aren't too tangential

 ## John